* Q2 sales 4.29 bln eur vs Rtrs poll avg 4.30 bln

 percent a year ago.

-The sales increase accelerated slightly from 8.2 percent
+The sales increase accelerated slightly from a 8.2 percent

-growth in the first quarter and an 8.1 percent rise in the
+growth in the first quarter and a 8.1 percent rise in the second

 Rorsted said sales growth in Brazil, India and China was